 National priorities are areas that will have the greatest impact on outcomes, including nationally significant skills, workforces, cohorts and reform actions to address gaps.
-The inaugural national priorities are:
+The agreed national priorities are:

 - Gender equality

 - Closing the Gap

 - Supporting the Net Zero transformation

 - Sustaining essential care services

 - Developing Australia's sovereign capability and food security

-- Ensuring Australia's digital and technology capability, and
+- Ensuring Australia's digital and technology capability

+- Delivering housing supply, and

 - Delivering reforms to improve the regulation of VET qualifications and quality.

-What are the benefits of skill sector stewardship?
+What are the benefits of skills sector stewardship?